- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Create a project with Yeoman

-Once you have everything installed, the project creation It's quite straightforward.
-From the command line, in the directory where you want to work, you run:
+Once you have everything installed, creating the project is quite straightforward.
+From the command line, in the directory where you want to work, run:

 yo office